marczz/mzlinux_pages/hardware/arm_sbc.md

      slot, USB 2.0 host, USB mini OTG, Storage-over-USB or Ethernet-over-USB on other USB device port, Power consumption of 300-500mA at 5V.
--   [Embedded Linux Wiki (elinux): BeagleBoard ](https://elinux.org/BeagleBoard) is related to BeagleBoard and BeagleBoard-xM that both use {{< wp "Texas instrument OMAP" >}} Single-board computer (ARM architecture).
-A distinct SoC is used for the following _BeagleBone]_.
+-   [Embedded Linux Wiki (elinux): BeagleBoard ](https://elinux.org/BeagleBoard) is related to BeagleBoard and BeagleBoard-xM that both use
+    {{< wp "Texas instrument OMAP" >}} Single-board computer (ARM architecture).
+    A distinct SoC is used for the following _BeagleBone.
 -   [Embedded Linux Wiki (elinux): BeagleBone](https://elinux.org/BeagleBone)
     gives a description of the two boards the original _BeagleBone_ and the new _BeagleBone Black_ .